mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 As explored in the literature review, playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].
 In this section, I review data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design.

+I propose that the evolving idioculture, playtesting in particular, has been crucial to the development of this design.
+The learning design sprang from emergent activities.
+As such, the nature and process of this community evolution merits exploration.

 <!-- #### on alien chat
 Perhaps add back in as an unintended consequence?
 The live chat process started unintentionally as one child was left to their own devices as a parent was undertaking a social mission (see below and previous chapter). -->

+### Metaphors of space

+It is of value to contrast TADS and the kedging metaphor with that of Gutiérrez in the assembling of new repertoires using the findings of the previous chapter.

+In this case metaphors concerning learning spaces and movement between spaces are often found in existing research.

 #### Playtesting, player types and side missions